pjshea/AndroidNFC/README.md

 - [ ] 2.
 Create UI/code for selecting messages from ??? to share.
 - [ ] 3.
 Create UI/code for selecting contacts to share
 - [ ] 4.
 Developing backend code to share messages.
 - [ ] 5.
-Developing backend code to share contacts
+Developing backend code to share contacts - Sichen
 - [x] 6.
 Developing backend code to share pictures - Parth